 In addition, because of financial or other issues, websites and the organizations that create them can disappear.

 Open Folklore archives a growing curated collection of websites relevant to the study of folklore to ensure that dependable website information about folklore will always be available to you.

 Our collection emphasizes the websites of academic folklore departments and programs, and of public-sector and independent folklore organizations.

-The Internet Archive was founded in 1996 to build an "Internet library" to offer permanent access for researchers, historians, and scholars to collections in digital format.
+To archive this collection we use Archive-It, a subscription service from the Internet Archive, founded in 1996 to build an "Internet library" that provides permanent access to collections in digital format.

 Examples of websites archived using the Archive-It service

 You can help by contacting us if you publish or have published books and would like help to make them freely available online, or if you have recommendations of books that are already open access or that should be open access.